Brown University

 • Former World Bank President, Jim Young Kim

 According to Wikipedia, Brown University is a private Ivy League research university in Providence, Rhode Island.
-Brown is the seventh-oldest institution of higher education in the United States, founded in 1764 as the College in the English Colony of Rhode Island and Providence Plantations.
-Brown is one of nine colonial colleges chartered before the American Revolution.
-Brown is ranked among the top universities in the United States.
+It is the seventh-oldest institution of higher education in the United States, founded in 1764 as the College in the English Colony of Rhode Island and Providence Plantations.
+One of nine colonial colleges chartered before the American Revolution, it was the first college in the United States to codify in its charter that admission and instruction of students was to be equal regardless of their religious affiliation.

 Brown University's Online Degrees